Maahsome/ktrouble/HELP.md

   -c, --cmd string             Default shell/command to use when 'exec'ing into the POD -e, --environments strings   Specify an array of environment names: eg, --environments 'lowers,uppers'
-      --hint-file string       Specify a file containing the hint text -u, --name string            Unique name for your utility pod -r, --repository string      Repository and tag for your utility container, eg: cmaahs/basic-tools:latest --require-configmaps     Set the Utilty to always prompt for configmaps --require-secrets        Set the Utilty to always prompt for secrets -x, --toggle-exclude         Switch the current 'excludeFromShare' flag for the utility definition --toggle-hidden          Switch the current 'hidden' flag for the utility definition
+      --hint-file string       Specify a file containing the hint text -i, --image string           Image path for your utility container, eg: cmaahs/basic-tools -u, --name string            Unique name for your utility pod --require-configmaps     Set the Utilty to always prompt for configmaps --require-secrets        Set the Utilty to always prompt for secrets --tags strings           Specify an array of tags for the image eg, --tags 'latest,0.0.1' -x, --toggle-exclude         Switch the current 'excludeFromShare' flag for the utility definition --toggle-hidden          Switch the current 'hidden' flag for the utility definition